What Exactly Is Medical Malpractice?

 The Importantance Of Hiring A Medical Malpractice Lawyer With Experience

 Medical malpractice cases can be extremely complex and it is crucial that you obtain the assistance of a Louisiana medical malpractice attorney.
 At Neblett, Beard & Arsenault, we have helped many medical malpractice victims by utilizing our experience and extensive background to evaluate our clients’ cases, fully investigate the incident and establish liability.
 We also arrange testimony from medical experts that can demonstrate errors in treatment and dealing with difficult insurance companies.
 Finding a medical malpractice attorney that is qualified to handle your case can mean the difference between winning the settlement amount you deserve and walking away empty-handed.
 Let the attorneys at Neblett, Beard & Arsenault handle your medical malpractice claim and aggressively pursue fair compensation for you.
-Contact us today at your Louisiana offices so that we can review the circumstances of you injury and advise you as to how to proceed.
+Contact us today so that we can review the circumstances of you injury and advise you as to how to proceed.

 Medical Malpractice – A Common Occurence

 Diagnostic errors are the most common and most dangerous mistake made by American doctors and are estimated to cause up to 160,000 permanent injuries or deaths each year.
 A landmark study by researchers at medical malpractice claims in the United States over the past 25 years.
 Researchers found that the majority of these claims were related to diagnostic errors and that those errors frequently led to severe harm to the patient.
 The majority of diagnostic errors were missed diagnoses, rather than delayed or wrong ones.

 A recent study in the Journal of Patient Safety found a much higher number of medical mistakes.
 As reported by ProPublica, between 210,000 and 440,000 patients each year go to the hospital for care and suffer preventable harm that contributes to their death.